Top attractions in Siena

 - Fall may be the best time to visit because of the autumn colors in the countryside.
 Although you can expect some rain, the temperatures are typically warm, and there are plenty of outdoor festivals to visit.

-Sightseeing in Siena
+Other Sightseeing Options in Siena

 What people are saying about Siena